ImperialCollegeLondon/2020-07-13-Containers-Online/index.md

 <h2 id="setup">Getting Started</h2>

-<p>To get started, follow the directions on the <a href="setup.html">Setup</a> page to ensure you have a Docker Hub account and the Docker software installed.</p>
+<p>To get started, follow the directions on the <a href="setup.html">Setup</a> page to ensure you have installed the Docker software, have registered for a Dockerhub account,
+have an SSH client available and have registered a user account on Cirrus (the HPC facility we will be using for the Singularity part of the course.</p>

 <hr/>